ibm-cloud-docs/vpc/storage_overview.md

 ## {{site.data.keyword.block_storage_is_short}} snapshots
 {: #vpc-bs-snapshots-overview}

 Block storage snapshots is a regional offering.
-A snapshot is a point-in-time copy of your block storage volume that you create manually in the UI, from the CLI, with the API or Terraform.
+A snapshot is a point-in-time copy of your block storage volume that you create manually in the console, from the CLI, with the API or Terraform.
 The initial snapshot is a full copy of the volume.
 Subsequent snapshots of the same volume are incremental; only those changes are captured that occurred since the last snapshot was taken.
 Snapshots inherit encryption from the source volume.

-You can create, list, view details, and manage snapshots in the UI, from the CLI, and with the API or Terraform.
+You can create, list, view details, and manage snapshots in the console, from the CLI, and with the API or Terraform.
 You can select a nonbootable snapshot to create a data volume and attach it to a running virtual instance.
 You can also select a bootable snapshot during instance provisioning to restore its data to a new boot volume to start the instance.
 You can use the snapshot to create a stand-alone volume and attach it to an instance later.

 You can copy snapshot to another region and use it to provision new volumes in that region, as a BCDR measure or geographic expansion.